AlbinSidas/Pong/README.md

 ## Improvments:
 * Very "laggy feel" because the refreshrates are not well synced
-* Collision to the left is not correct which most likely is because sloppy maths in the bounce function of the ball
+* Collision to the left is not correct which most likely is because sloppy maths in the bounce function of the ball most often when speed is quite high of ball
+* Holding down a key could easily be implemented by including a button down in the lookup table within game_state to check if a key have been let up, if not it request a new up action.
+* Would be good with a balance update to take speed of ball divided by some amount to set speed of players.
+* A better architecture than the current one would be to have socket connections towards the gameserver and let the gameserver announce updates on a set intervall rather than syncing requests depending on how often requests are arriving to the server.